fun-xyz/Single-Auth-Web-Demo/README.md

 2. Initializing a FunWallet
 3. Creating a transaction on a FunWallet

-Note that the created FunWallet will not have any funds and will require funds to make transactions.

-[Video here]

 Through this demo, you will gain a clearer understanding on the following hooks provided in `@funkit/react`:
 1. `useMetamaskAuth`
 2. `useFunWallet`